codeigniter4/CodeIgniter4/user_guide_src/source/installation/running.rst

 =================================================

 #.
 Open the **app/Config/App.php** file with a text editor and
    set your base URL.
-If you intend to use encryption or sessions, set your encryption key.
 If you need more flexibility, the baseURL may be set within the ``.env`` file as **app.baseURL="http://example.com"**.
 #.
 If you intend to use a database, open the
    **app/Config/Database.php** file with a text editor and set your